 The type of change management approach that will work best will be the one that suits your requirements best.
 For example, consider the type of change you wish to implement and the approach that seems most suitable to implement that change.
 Once you have figured that out, you can choose any change management approach from the following or others:

 1. Lewin’s change management model

 2. How important is the management of change for small businesses?

-Change management has a massive impact on how a business progresses from this point onwards.
+Change management has a massive impact on how a business progresses from this point onward.
 If any gaps are left or any think overlooked, it can bring down the whole organization like a house of cards blown by the wind.
 In order to make sure that the changes are not only implemented but also efficiently adapted into the system, small businesses must employ change management processes in their organization.

-This was our take on the 7 R’s of change management, but if you think that we missed something or there is something wrong in the content, feel free to contact us and we’ll get back to you.
+This was our take on the 7 R’s of change management, but if you think that we missed something or there is something wrong with the content, feel free to contact us and we’ll get back to you.